-In February 2015 the Journal Ecological Indicators published an article on the development of the Sentinel Monitoring for Climate Change program and strategy.
+In February 2015 the Journal Ecological Indicators published an article on the development of the Climate Change and Sentinel Monitoring Program and strategy.
 An abstract and link to purchasing the article is available at the Science Direct website.

-The Sentinel Monitoring for Climate Change in Long Island Sound Program is a multidisciplinary scientific approach to provide early warning of climate change impacts to Long Island Sound ecosystems, species and processes to facilitate appropriate and timely management decisions and adaptation responses.
+The Climate Change and Sentinel Monitoring Program (formerly the Sentinel Monitoring for Climate Change in Long Island Sound Program) is a multidisciplinary scientific approach to provide early warning of climate change impacts to Long Island Sound ecosystems, species and processes to facilitate appropriate and timely management decisions and adaptation responses.
 These warnings will be based on assessments of climate related changes to a set of indicators/sentinels recommended by our technical advisory work groups.

 1) to collect and synthesize data that will indicate how Long Island Sound is changing